2020 Belarusian presidential election: Opinion polls

-Bold and green marks the candidate who took first place.

-Bold italics and yellow marks the candidate who took second place.

-Exit poll

-According to Russian government-owned media outlet RIA Novosti, official exit polls indicated a win for Lukashenko.
-The below figures are widely disputed by opposition figures, including Tikhanovskaya.

 Conduct

 The Organization for Security and Co-operation in Europe reported that it would not be monitoring the 2020 election as it had not been sent a timely invitation.
 It had not recognised any elections in Belarus as free and fair since 1995.
 Only Russia and Azerbaijan were participating as international observers during the election.
 On 4 August 2020, the first day of early voting in the election, the CEC reported a turnout of almost 5%.
 However, independent observers disputed this figure and claimed that it was inflated.

 In several polling stations, curtains were deliberately removed from the vote cabins, leaving them covered on only three sides.

 A few days prior to the election, a number of journalists and bloggers were arrested on weak and spurious charges, or were denied accreditation to cover the elections, bringing the total to over 100 arrests made since January.
 It was thought that the government wants to reduce external scrutiny of the election.

 Honest People, an independent association in Belarus that monitors elections, reported having found 5096 violations from observers.
 They also questioned the election commission's reported turnout statistics.
 The group said that around 70 election observers were detained.